-193. Internship in Industry
+193. Internship in Industry (1-4) STAFF

-Prerequisites: consent of instructor and department chair
+Prerequisites: consent of instructor and department

 Not more than 4 units per quarter; may not be used as a field elective and may not be applied to science electives.
 May be repeated with faculty/chair approval to a maximum of 4 units.